Best Free Screen Recorder Software No Watermark 2026

 1. OBS Studio — Best Overall (Windows / Mac / Linux)

-OBS Studio remains the gold standard for free screen recording in 2026.
+OBS Studio absolutely remains the gold standard for free screen recording in 2026.
 It’s open-source, completely free forever, and has zero watermarks — period.
-The software records locally to your drive, so there’s no cloud upload of your footage.
+What’s more, the software records locally to your drive, so your footage never touches the cloud.

 Key specs: